metricly/metricly-docs/content/capacity-monitoring/notifications/notifications-slack.md

 ![Manage Apps](/images/notifications-slack/manage-apps.png)
 4. Navigate to **Custom Integrations**.
 5. Click **Incoming WebHooks**.
 6. In the Customize Name section, type your desired name.
-We recommend naming it CloudWisdom Event.
+We recommend naming it CloudWisdm Alert.
 7. Click **Copy URL** in the Webhook URL section.
 8. Click **Save Settings** at the bottom of the page.